2009 Super League season

-The 2009 Super League season (known as the Engage Super League XIV for sponsorship reasons) is the 14th season of rugby league since the Super League format was introduced in 1996.
-Fourteen teams competed for the Minor Premiership over 27 rounds (including the Magic Weekend at Murrayfield Stadium) after which, the highest finishing teams entered the play-offs to compete for a place in the Grand Final and a chance to win the Super League Trophy.
-The previous Top six play-offs are extended to eight teams.
+The Engage Super League XIV was the official name for the 2009 season of Super League.
+Fourteen teams competed over 27 rounds (including the Magic Weekend at Murrayfield Stadium) after which, the highest finishing teams entered the play-offs to compete for a place in the Grand Final and a chance to win the Super League Trophy.
+The previous Top six play-offs were extended to eight teams.

 Salford City Reds and Crusaders join the twelve teams from Super League XIII, following the implementation of a licensing system.
 Additionally, it was the Crusaders' first ever Super League season.
 The Catalans Dragons played at least one game in Barcelona, Spain, to try to expand their fan base in Catalonia region.

-The season officially kicked off on 6 February, at 20:00 GMT, with a Leeds Rhinos defeat of the Celtic Crusaders.
+The season officially kicked off on 6 February, with a Leeds Rhinos defeat of the Celtic Crusaders.
 It came to a conclusion with Leeds Rhinos beating St. Helens in the Super League Grand Final on 10 October.
-All clubs also participated in the 2009 Challenge Cup tournament.